Evaluating Regular Path Queries on Compressed Adjacency Matrices: Boolean Sum and Relatives

-\paragraph{Handling transpositions.} If both $A$ and $B$ are transposed, we just merge them as described and mark the result as transposed.
+If both $A$ and $B$ are transposed, we just merge them as described and mark the result as transposed.
 When one is transposed and the other is not, we cannot anymore resort to a sequential traversal of both bitvectors.
-The transposed one must already have $\rank$ support built to enable $k^2$-tree traversals.
-We traverse sequentially the non-transposed $k^2$-tree, and include in the queue the corresponding node of the transposed one (as those nodes are not read in left-to-right order).
-To generate the new tasks, we must use the $k^2$-tree traversal operations to locate the corresponding nodes in the transposed $k^2$-tree.

-While the time complexity is the same, summing a transposed with a non-transposed matrix is slower in practice.
-We always choose that the transposed matrix is the one with a shorter bitvector (we can because $A^T+B = (A+B^T)^T$), in order to minimize the non-local traversals.
+Instead, we handle the sum as any other set-like operation, see next.